theoliverlear/Paycheck-To-Paycheck/README.md

 #### Front-end

 The modular structure of Angular has been put in place.
 There are the dependencies required to make a fully-fledged web app.
-The begining components and beginning to be developed.
+The beginning components are starting to be developed.
 The most important components like the nav bar and footer have taken precedence.

 The personality of website must be shown in the front-end.
 Knowing this, there have been various design choices made about the look and feel of the website.